ncarrier/cushions/README.md

 **libcushions** aims at adding support for url-like schemes to the glibc's fopen function.
-By using linker flags or **LD\_PRELOAD** tricks, this can be done without modifying or even without recompiling the program, adding transparent support for archives files, or web urls, for example.
+By using linker flags or the **LD\_PRELOAD** environment variable, this can be done without modifying or even without recompiling the program, adding transparent support for archives files, or web urls, for example.

 **IMPORTANT NOTICE:** **libcushions**, while already potentially useful in some use cases, should be considered as a proof of concept.